bingyulab/boolean/doc/Week3 Report.md

 A critical methodological issue emerged regarding attractor comparison when reconstructed models contain different node sets than the original model.
 Direct comparison becomes problematic when state spaces differ in dimensionality, leading to potentially biased similarity assessments.

-**Possible Solution**: Development of a sophisticated projection-based comparison framework that operates across three scenarios: comparison using only common nodes present in both models, comparison using all nodes with zero-fill for missing values, and comparison using all nodes with appropriate handling of undefined states.
-The system automatically selects the most appropriate comparison method based on node coverage and data completeness.
+**Possible Solution**: Development of a sophisticated projection-based comparison framework that comparison using only common nodes present in both models.
+The system combines multiple metrics through a weighted composite score, providing a single interpretable measure of reconstruction quality.

 ### Challenge 3: Biological Validity Assessment